dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 time: 7 sec
 ```
-Here we are using pool of connections, and once we have use it, return it to db.
+Here we are using pool of connections, and once we have used it, return it to db.
 We almost triple speed by this.

 ###### Statement and PreparedStatement
 It's better to always use `PreparedStatement` cause you can: